mcfnord/hc26/README.md

 3.  **Red**

 ### Winning Conditions
-The game ends immediately when a victory condition is met.
+The game ends when a victory condition is met.
 There are two ways to win:

 #### 1. Ascension (Portal Victory)
 * If a player moves their **King** onto the central **Portal** (coordinate `0,0`), they instantly win the game.